SysMoBench: Evaluating AI on Formally Modeling Complex Real-World Systems

 - name:"MutualExclusion"\\ type:"safety"\\ natural\_language:"Only one thread can access a shared resource at a time"\\ formal\_description:"No more than one thread in the critical section"\\ tla\_example:\texttt{ MutualExclusion} \texttt{ ==} \texttt{ Cardinality(\{t} \texttt{ \textbackslash{}in} \texttt{ Threads:}\texttt{ pc[t]} \texttt{ =} \texttt{ "in\_cs"\})} \texttt{ <=} \texttt{ 1} \end{promptbox} \bench{} prompts the LLM with both the invariant template and the system model and asks it to concretize the template using the model.
 This mapping is highly structured: the output substitutes the template's variables and constants with those in the model.
 For example, the mutual exclusion invariant, \texttt{ Cardinality(\{t} \texttt{ \textbackslash{}in} \texttt{ Threads:} \texttt{ status[t]} \texttt{ =} \texttt{ "locked"\})} \texttt{ <=} \texttt{ 1}, is a concretization of the template by replacing \texttt{ pc} with \texttt{ status} and \texttt{ in\_cs} with \texttt{ locked}.
 We evaluate the reliability of this LLM-assisted concretization in \S\ref{sec:setup}.

-The invariants are used by TLC during model checking, and \bench{} observes whether each invariant is violated.
-We define a metric $M_i$ that represents the \textit{fraction of invariants passed}, denoted as $M_i = \frac{n_i}{n_t}$, where $n_i$ is the number of invariants that hold across the explored state space, and $n_t$ is the total number of invariants defined for the model.
+The invariants are used by TLC during model checking, and \bench{} observes whether each invariant is violated. \plsreviewinline{Specifically, for each invariant, \bench{} creates a separate model with that invariant and runs TLC independently.
+This allows \bench{} to record whether each invariant is violated.} We define a metric $M_i$ that represents the \textit{fraction of invariants passed}, denoted as $M_i = \frac{n_i}{n_t}$, where $n_i$ is the number of invariants that hold across the explored state space, and $n_t$ is the total number of invariants defined for the model.
 Models with a higher $M_i$ are of higher quality.
 When combined with runtime and conformance coverage metrics, a higher $M_i$ increases confidence in the correctness of the input specification.